 You just might learn something about someone you thought you knew everything about.

 What do you think?
-Drop a comment below on your experiences of listening.
+Drop a comment below.
 If you’d like more posts like this, jump on my list here.
-If you’re looking for some couples counselling online you can easily inquire with a few types on the keyboard here.
-Filed under partner listening activities.
+If you’re thinking about starting couples counselling with me, please inquire here.
+I’d love to help you.

 Photo by Justin Follis on Unsplash.